-This project will use sensors attached to the torso and legs to measure changes in walking and balance in people with MS over time.
+This project is using sensors attached to the torso and legs to measure changes in walking and balance in people with MS over time.
 These devices can also be used to develop a new measure of walking stability called the Local Divergence Exponent, which the team believe might be possible to match up with changes to the brain and spinal cord shown on magnetic resonance imaging (MRI) scans.

+Going forward, Professor Galea’s team will compare these baseline study results with measures taken at subsequent clinic visits.
 More sensitive outcome measures such as this will mean that clinicians can determine the comparative effectiveness of existing treatments, and adapt them to improve outcomes for people with MS.

 Updated: 05 January, 2019

 Laboratory research that investigates scientific theories behind the possible causes, disease progression, ways to diagnose and better treat MS.

 Research that builds on fundamental scientific research to develop new therapies, medical procedures or diagnostics and advances it closer to the clinic.